-“Actually, test scores are just one part of the evaluation formula, which we are developing right now with our new superintendent.”
+“Actually, the Texas Calculation of Upward Progress scores will be just one of the factors in this year’s evaluation!
+We’re developing the rest of the formula right now with our new superintendent.”
 Her speed increased, as if she’d just remembered this part of the presentation was to be delivered quickly, using big words and long sentences.
 “It’s going to be a really collaborative effort to get our students where they need to be.
 So exciting!”

 “Now, wait,” Mr. Weber interjected.
 “Just so I’m clear: This means our jobs will depend on test scores and some formula that hasn’t even been developed yet?”

-“I’m so glad y’all are asking so many great questions, and I’m actually really excited to announce that this year’s evaluation will include a category called the Believer Score.
-That’s going to let you all gain points by proving you believe all students can learn.
-It’s going to be a total paradigm shift!”
+“I’m so glad y’all are asking so many great question, and I’m excited to announce that we’re adding a new category this year called the Believer Score.
+It’s going to help you all do even better on your evaluation by showing your administrators you believe all students can learn.
+It’s going to be a real paradigm shift!”

 The auditorium buzzed.
 This, it seemed, was the bad news presaged by the starfish story.

 “And how will they be calculating this ‘Believer Score,’ exactly?”
 Mr. Weber was standing now.

 “I’m so glad you’re asking!”
 The presenter’s smile hung on like a bull rider at a rodeo.
 “For now, just be ready to show that you fully embrace any new initiatives.”